Devolution and what it means for York & North Yorkshire

 Where are we up to?

-The submitted proposals would be considered by Government over the following months.
-If agreed, a series of further steps would be taken over the next 12/18 months including local consultation with residents and other stakeholders with a view to Mayoral elections taking place in May 2022.
+The collectively drawn up Devolution ‘asks’ are currently under-going a local democratic process to find final agreement to submit the asks for consideration by Government.
+If agreed, a series of further steps would be taken over the next 12/18 months including local consultation with residents and other stakeholders with a view to holding Mayoral elections for York and North Yorkshire.

 What is a LEP?
 What is a Combined Authority?
 What is the difference?